zeelkakdiya/CURD-Operation-PostgresSql/README.md

 # CURD-Operation-PostgresSql
-Curd-Operation-postgresSql with Sequelize and Raw Query
+Curd-Operation-postgresSql, Sequelize and Raw Query with Typescript